 Correlative conjunctions are pairs of conjunctions which work together to coordinate two items.
 They always appear in pairs.
 This means that you use them to link equivalent sentence elements.
 The most common correlative conjunctions are “both … and,” “either … or,” “neither … nor,” “not only … but also,” “so … as,” and “whether … or.”
 (Technically speaking, correlative conjunctions consist simply of a coordinating conjunction linked to an adjective or adverb.)

 The highlighted words in the sentences below are correlative conjunctions:

-Both my grandfather and my father served in the Navy.
+Both my grandfather and my father served in the Army.

 In the sentence above. the correlative conjunction “both … and” is used to link the two noun phrases that act as the compound subject of the sentence: “my grandfather” and “my father.”

-Bring either a salador a dessert to the function.
+Bring either a salad or a dessert to the party.